adbar/courlan/README.md

 page](https://adrien.barbaresi.eu/) for inquiries, collaborations, or feedback.

-For more on Courlan's' software ecosystem see [this graphic](https://github.com/adbar/trafilatura/blob/master/docs/software-ecosystem.png).
+For more on Courlan's software ecosystem see [this graphic](https://github.com/adbar/trafilatura/blob/master/docs/software-ecosystem.png).

 ## Similar work

-These Python libraries perform similar handling and normalization tasks but do not entail language or content filters.
-They also do not primarily focus on crawl optimization:
+These Python libraries perform URL handling and normalization but do not provide language-aware filtering, content heuristics, crawl scheduling, or a domain-classified URL store:

 -   [furl](https://github.com/gruns/furl)
 -   [ural](https://github.com/medialab/ural)